The Airmen's Stories - F/O H N E Salmon

 The squadron was withdrawn to the UK on 18th June.

 The Me110 was A2+GL from 6./ZG2.
-Oberleutnant Ernest Hollekamp was too late to bail out and was killed when he landed on the roof of Hillbrow School in Eastbourne.
+Oberleutnant Ernst Hollekamp was killed when he fell with an unopened parachute on the roof of Hillbrow School in Eastbourne.
 His body had to be removed by the fire brigade.

 The other crew member, Feldwebel Richard Schurk, did bail out but landed in the sea and drowned.
 His body was washed ashore at Eastbourne on 4th September 1940.

 The aircraft crashed seconds later in the grounds of Aldro School in Eastbourne.